-- The acquisition of Capco's interest in the site by Delancey (on behalf of Dutch pension fund APG) has resulted in a real opportunity to see this site come forward.
-There is consensus that this needs to happen and there is political will to make it happen. - We are delighted a new owner is on board with ambition to resolve and deliver this site. - This site presents one of the few opportunities in the borough to deliver a significant amount of housing and affordable housing and therefore we welcome ECDC's commitment to delivering development on this site. - The developer is preparing an entirely new masterplan, and we are working closely with them to ensure it aligns with our priorities. - The developer has appointed the principal masterplan architects for the site, Hawkins Brown and Studio Egret West which will be a 50/50 collaboration between the two architecture firms. - We are currently making steps towards confirming a programme, or road map, from now to determination of a planning application. - We will collaborate with LBHF and the GLA to ensure a joined-up approach to this site, whilst ensuring the development meets the needs of RBKC and its residents and businesses. - A new site allocation will be developed for the NLPR.
-The programme for Earl's Court will be aligned with this new site allocation. - Priorities for RBKC are: - Residential led but genuinely mixed-use development which significantly contributes towards meeting our housing needs - Delivery of on-site affordable housing - A significant replacement cultural facility - a site of this size must also deliver a mix of uses to meet the overall aims of the Council.
-We also expect to see employment, cultural uses and tangible economic benefits for the borough and its residents and businesses. - We support a highly sustainability and innovative solution
+- The Earl's Court Development Company (ECDC), a joint venture between Delancey and Transport for London, was established to redevelop of the wider Earl's Court and West Kensington Opportunity Area, which lies partially in LBHF. - The acquisition of Capco's interest in the site by Delancey (on behalf of Dutch pension fund APG) has resulted in a real opportunity to see this site come forward. - This site presents one of the few opportunities in the borough to deliver a significant amount of housing including affordable housing and therefore we welcome ECDC's commitment to delivering development on this site.

-We will expect the developer to demonstrate exemplar community engagement and collaboration in drawing up their masterplan.
+- The developer does not intend to deliver or pursue the scheme that was promoted by Capco and for which planning permission was granted and implemented.
+It is preparing an entirely new masterplan, and we are working closely with them to ensure it aligns with our priorities. - The developer has appointed the principal masterplan architects for the site, Hawkins Brown and Studio Egret West which will be a 50/50 collaboration between the two architecture firms. - We will collaborate with LBHF and the GLA to ensure a joined-up approach to this site, whilst ensuring the development meets the needs of RBKC and its residents and businesses. - A new site allocation is being developed for the NLPR.
+The application will be submitted in light of the NLPR. - In addition, the Council are working on the production of a placemaking framework for the site, which will clearly set out our priorities for development of the opportunity area. - Priorities for RBKC are: - Residential led but genuinely mixed-use development which significantly contributes towards meeting our housing needs - Delivery of on-site affordable housing - World class cultural facility where culture is produced as well as showcased - A landscape led scheme - A scheme that is an exemplar of sustainability - A scheme that responds to the landscape, architectural and sociocultural context, that knits into the existing urban fabric, providing a contemporary continuation of this part of London - An inclusive place to live, where people feel comfortable and want to settle and build a community - A site of this size must also deliver a mix of uses to meet the overall aims of the Council.
+We also expect to see employment, cultural uses and tangible economic benefits for the borough and its residents and businesses. - We will expect the developer to demonstrate exemplar community engagement and collaboration in drawing up their masterplan.
 It is vital the community are involved in the process at every step and involved in a meaningful way.